Massachusetts Tint Exemption

 Front Windshield

-Non-reflective tint allowed above AS-1 line
+Non-reflective tint above AS-1 line

 The windshield has the strictest rules.
-Only non-reflective tint is allowed above the manufacturer's AS-1 line (typically the top 4-5 inches).
+Only non-reflective tint is allowed above the manufacturer’s AS-1 line (typically the top 4–5 inches).
+This applies to all vehicle types.

 Front Side Windows (Driver & Passenger)